bueti/webpage/content/blog/gitops/index.md

 - **Infrastructure API**: A dedicated API endpoint for triggering deployments programmatically
 - **Developer Interface**: A web UI built on top of the API, providing an intuitive interface for developers to manage their deployments
 - **CI/CD Integration**: Seamless interaction between the API and existing CI/CD systems
-- **History Datastore:** A dedicated datastore that tracks which versions of a service have been deployed by whom.
-Useful for when the history by the CI/CD system isn’t enough

 This approach maintains the declarative benefits of GitOps while eliminating the operational friction that makes traditional implementations cumbersome.
 Most importantly, it puts deployment control back in the hands of developers without forcing them into Git-based workflows that create more complexity than value.